 The Jumpstart Young Musicians Program (JYMP) is one of the flagship program offerings in the Community Engagement Department at the Colburn School, a performing arts institution in the heart of downtown LA.
 JYMP is an instrumental music training program serving select students from Colburn’s community of 15 surrounding partner schools, and is now comprised of over 100 students and 20 teaching artists consisting of Colburn Conservatory students, faculty, and local professional musicians dedicated to teaching and learning music.
 All students are provided an instrument and attend Colburn five days a week to receive intensive lessons, sectionals, and large ensemble experience, all at no cost to the students and families.

-Huei-Yuan Pan is a Los Angeles based professional musician and content creator, who is in his 4th year as Director of the program.
+Huei-Yuan Pan is a Los Angeles based professional musician and content creator, founding Director of the program, served in this position from Fall 2013 to Spring 2018.

 Concert Band (30-35) students: All Year 1 students begin in the Concert Band.
 The first semester is dedicated to ensuring students are set up correctly in regards to embouchure, air support, posture.
 Simple musical patterns, passages, and chorales are used to create musical instruction centered around tone production, intonation and balance, as well as the focus of approach to always play our instruments beautifully and expressively.
 Teaching Artists work closely to model for students on a daily basis, beginning mostly by rote and introducing staff notation when appropriate.
 In the second semester, technical and musical skills are applied to concert literature, increasing the attention and demand of music literacy.